mincongzhang/DataStructuresAlgorithmsNotebook/suan-6cd53a-dong-tai-gui-hua/max-subarray.md

 //For every element, go forward and find max, update global max

 //Solution2 O(nlogn)
+//Binary search, the max is either included in the middle or not,
-//Binary search, search left, and search right, and recursively solve the problem
+//get mid, search left, and search right, update max

 //Solution3 O(n) DP
 //update local max and global max at the same time